 Step 2: Obtain a Turkish Tax Identification Number

 A Turkish Tax ID number is mandatory to open a bank account in Turkey.
 Expats can obtain this number from the Tax Office (Vergi Dairesi) in any Turkish city.
 The process involves presenting your passport and filling out a simple application form.
-To learn how to obtain visit our article.

 Step 3: Gather the Necessary Documents

-While document requirements may vary from bank to bank, the standard documents required for foreigners opening a bank account in Turkey include:
+While document requirements may vary from bank to bank, the standard documents required for foreigners opening bank account in Turkey include:

 - Passport (with notarized Turkish translation if required by the bank)